 - half white distilled vinegar

 Spray on windows, wipe off with a clean soft cloth or old newspapers.

 - Oxygen based bleach alternative, sold as a powder

 - Fill mop bucket with half vinegar, the rest water

 - 20 drops balsam Fir, lemon, lavender or orange essential oil

 - Fill mop bucket with a little pure castile soap and your favorite essential oil

 Scented Candles and Tealights

-Did you know that those lovely candles for purchase at grocery stores are full of chemicals that are constantly off gassing, especially when burned.
+Did you know that those lovely candles for purchase at grocery stores are full of chemicals that are constantly off gases, especially when burned?
 Most are made from paraffin wax, with lead in the center of the wick.
-Paraffin is a petroleum by-product, that releases carcinogenic soot when burned.
+Paraffin is a petroleum by-product that releases carcinogenic soot when burned.
 The lead-core wick, when burned releases five times the amount of lead considered hazardous for children.
 This also exceeds EPA pollution standards for outdoor air, says the Consumer Product Safety Commission.
 These types of candles also contain synthetic fragrances.

 Use an Aromatherapy Diffuser to Make Your Home Smell Fabulous